Simpson College: 2024 Requirements, Scores & GPAs | CampusReel

 |Acceptance Rate

-Simpson University requires that you either take the SAT or ACT.
-See the table below for how Simpson University’s accepted students have performed on both tests.
+Simpson College requires that you either take the SAT or ACT.
+See the table below for how Simpson College’s accepted students have performed on both tests.
 You may be wondering how many test scores should you submit.
 Generally, don’t freak out about taking the test too often.
 Industry consensus is that you can submit up to 6 tests as a reasonable limit.

-Simpson University’s average SAT score is 982 - this is the sum of the math and reading portions of the SAT (the 1600 scale).
+Simpson College’s average SAT score is 1076 - this is the sum of the math and reading portions of the SAT (the 1600 scale).
 Check out the below table for a deeper look into how students performed - it’s also very interesting to look at the average test score over time.
-The trend over time helps give insight into whether Simpson University is getting more or less competitive.
+The trend over time helps give insight into whether Simpson College is getting more or less competitive.

 |25th Percentile